-There can also be the word age or aion for Koine Greek used as a plural word.
+In the New King James Version, six of the Greek word usages for aion are translated as the plural word ages.
+These six usages are 1 Corinthians 2:7, 1 Corinthians 10:11, Ephesians 2:7, Ephesians 3:9, Colossians 1:26 and Hebrews 9:26.
+All six usages show age or ages having a beginning and/or an ending.
 If aion does not mean an age of time with a beginning and ending, but rather means eternity or an eternal time period then how can we have more than one eternal time period?
 Does that mean we had one eternal time period and then a second eternal time period?
 Or we had two eternal time periods occurring at the same time?
 Obviously, when taken literally and not figuratively this makes no sense and is not true.
 An aion would have to be a time period with an ending before the next age (aion) time period could begin.
 This is the only way we could have two time periods or ages.
-In addition, this word age or aion for multiple time periods could also be taken as figurative or symbolic and not literal and we see figurative symbolic language used many times in the bible.
-However, for an understanding of this word or concept then, the context of how the word is used might have to be looked at in large depth.
-Below are two usages of this Greek word, which is actually translated ages even in the New King James Version and King James Version of the bible.
+Below are three of the above usages of this Greek word.
 The usage in 1 Corinthians 10:11 shows an end to the ages.
 As we will see later in our study and that we saw in 1 Corinthians chapter 15, the age or ages that will end in the future is where the affairs of this world today has sin and death and Satan, the god of this world has rulership and authority.
 In the future ages Jesus Christ will only have rulership and authority and when his goal is finally reached of all under him he will turn back this authority to God his Father.
-Also the usage of ages in Colossians 1:26 shows at least a change in the ages with the mystery, which is the one body of Christ, hid during ages past, but now made known or manifest.
+Ephesians 2:7 is one of the usages that shows the ages to come in Christ Jesus.
+Also the usage of ages in Ephesians 3:9 shows at least a change in the ages with the mystery, which is the one body of Christ, hid during ages past, but now made known or manifest.

 1 Corinthians 10:11